Tyrowo/tyro_work/README.md

 page transitions seem outside the scope of this project (mostly because it's primarily a one-page website), but page transitions might be neat especially to go to the resume page - https://api.flutter.dev/flutter/material/PageTransitionsTheme-class.html

+think pieces - grill guide algorithm lol - definitely not for now but maybe one day

 ## Deployment To-Do
 done - set up nameservers for webhosting